Informal and Privatized Transit: Incentives, Efficiency and Coordination: Model

 We consider an informal transit system during the morning or evening peak period, defined by the interval $[t_1, t_2]$, with a fixed menu of $n$ routes.
 In this system, a continuum of $D$ \emph{minibus drivers} choose which routes to serve, where each minibus has a fixed capacity $F$, denoting the mass of riders that can be served in a single trip.
 Consistent with observed practice during peak periods, a driver serving a route operates at full capacity, picking up riders at the origin, transporting them to their destination, and then returning empty to the origin to continue service (see left of Figure~\ref{fig:warmup-model}).

-Each route $i \in [n]$ is characterized by a vector $\Theta_i = (\Bar{p}_i, l_i, c_i)$, where $\Bar{p}_i$ denotes the per-trip fare paid by riders availing the minibus, $l_i$ is the fixed one-way minibus travel time on a route (so the round-trip travel time is $2 l_i$), and $c_i$ is the per-trip operating cost incurred by the driver.
-As in Vickrey's seminal bottleneck model~\citep{vickrey1969congestion}, we let $\Lambda_i$ denote the total mass of riders seeking to travel on route $i$ with desired arrival times at the destination uniformly distributed over the peak-period interval $[t_1, t_2]$, and let $\lambda_i = \frac{\Lambda_i}{t_2 - t_1}$ denote the deterministic constant desired arrival rate on that route.
-In the system, riders on each route choose between traveling by minibus (M) and an outside option (O), such as walking, based on their travel costs defined in Section~\ref{subsec:rider-payoffs} (see right of Figure~\ref{fig:warmup-model}).
+Each route $i \in [n]$ is characterized by a vector $\Theta_i = (\Bar{p}_i, l_i, c_i)$, where $\Bar{p}_i$ is the per-trip fare paid by minibus riders, $l_i$ is the fixed one-way minibus travel time (so the round-trip travel time is $2 l_i$), and $c_i$ is the driver's per-trip operating cost.
+We first study a fixed-fare setting in this section and in Sections~\ref{sec:poa-bounds} and~\ref{sec:cross-subsidies}, in which the route-level fares $\Bar{p}_i$ are exogenously given.
+This captures many informal transit systems, including Nalasopara in Section~\ref{sec:experiments}, where fares remain stable over short- to medium-run horizons, and allows us to focus on equilibrium behavior under decentralized driver route choice.
+Section~\ref{sec:price-optimization} generalizes the model to allow fares to be optimized by a central planner.

+As in Vickrey's seminal bottleneck model~\citep{vickrey1969congestion}, let $\Lambda_i$ be the mass of riders seeking to travel on route $i$ with desired arrival times at the destination uniformly distributed over the peak-period interval $[t_1, t_2]$, and let $\lambda_i = \frac{\Lambda_i}{t_2 - t_1}$ be the deterministic constant desired arrival rate.
+Then, riders on each route choose between the minibus (M) and an outside option (O), e.g., walking or a local public transit option, based on their travel costs defined in Section~\ref{subsec:rider-payoffs} (see right of Figure~\ref{fig:warmup-model}).

 A central primitive of our model is the mapping from driver supply on a route to the rider demand served by minibuses, as only a fraction of riders may be served when service capacity is limited.
 Let $\x = (x_i)_{i \in [n]}$ denote the driver allocation across routes, where $x_i \geq 0$ is the mass of drivers serving route $i$, and let $\Omega = \{ \x \in \mathbb{R}_{\geq 0}^n: \sum_{i \in [n]} x_i = D \}$ denote the feasible set of driver allocations.
 All results extend naturally to the case when $\sum_{i \in [n]} x_i \leq D$, and we focus on the equality-constrained case for analytical clarity.
 Given a driver allocation $\x$, we define $\LLambda^M(\x) = (\Lambda_i^M(x_i))_{i \in [n]}$ as the vector of rider demands served by the minibuses, where $\Lambda_i^M(x_i)$ is the number of riders served when $x_i$ drivers operate on that route.
 The remaining $\Lambda_i - \Lambda_i^M(x_i)$ riders take the outside option.